SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-06.md

 {{fig-use-case1}} shows an asymmetric routing in a multi-homed host/customer network scenario.
 Router 1 and Router 2 adopt intra-domain SAV to block spoofing data packets with source addresses not belonging to Network 1 (e.g., a host network or a customer network) receiving from interface '#'.

 Network 1 has prefix 10.0.0.0/15 and is connected to two routers (i.e., Router 1 and Router 2) in the intra-domain network.
 Due to the inbound load balance strategy of Network 1, Router 1 only learns the route to sub prefix 10.1.0.0/16 from Network 1, while Router 2 only learns the route to the other sub prefix 10.0.0.0/16 from Network 1.
 After that, Router 1 or Router 2 learns the route to the other sub prefix through the intra-domain routing protocol.
 The FIBs of Router 1 and Router 2 are shown in the figure.
 Assume Network 1 may send outbound packets with source addresses in sub prefix 10.0.0.0/16 to Router 1 for outbound load balance.
+The arrows in {{fig-use-case1}} indicate the direction of traffic.

 ~~~
  +-------------------------------------------------------------+